-\textit{Design iodinenes with the tiling theory. ---} A monolayer iodinene is exfoliated from bulk iodine, and we call it as herringbone iodinene since the profile resembles herringbone.
-After relaxation, lattice constant $a=10.66$ {\AA} is stretched by 6.6\% and $b=4.38$ {\AA} is compressed by 6.8\% compared to the bulk phase.
-The intramolecular bond length and XB length are 2.75 and 3.60 {\AA} respectively with only minor deviations from the case of bulk iodine.
-Additionally, the electrostatic potential (ESP) map of the herringbone iodinene is almost indistinguishable from that of the monolayer iodine sheet observed in bulk (refer to Fig.~\ref{fig1}(b)).
+\textit{Design iodinenes with the tiling theory. ---} Firstly, a monolayer iodinene is exfoliated from bulk iodine, and we call it herringbone iodinene since the profile resembles herringbone.
+After relaxation, the intramolecular bond length and XB length are 2.75 and 3.60 {\AA} respectively with only minor deviations from the bulk counterparts.
+Additionally, the electrostatic potential (ESP) map of the herringbone iodinene is similar to that of the monolayer iodine sheet in bulk [see Fig.~\ref{fig1}(b)].
 There is no imaginary frequency in phonon spectra (Fig.~\ref{fig1}(c)) of freestanding monolayer iodinene, revealing its dynamic stability.
-The halogen bonding network plays a crucial role in enabling individual iodine molecules to come together to comprise a planar structure.
-The band structures are depicted at Fig.~\ref{fig1}(d), where a quasi-direct band gap (1.165 eV) emerges between the conduction band minima (CBM) at $\Gamma$ and valence band maxima (VBM) near $\Gamma$.
-Notablely, the highest occupied band from $\Gamma$ to VBM is almost flat with an energy shift about only 8 meV (31 meV for HSE06), so it is a direct gap semiconductor approximately.
-The in-plane absorption coefficient curve is presented in Fig. S12(a), with two distinct peaks (around 2.04 and 2.74 eV) exceeding $3\times10^{5}$ $cm^{-1}$ in the visible region.
-This value is considerably higher than that observed in many other 2D materials and organic perovskite materials ($10^{4} \sim 10^{5} cm^{-1}$) \cite{huang2022ele_Optic}.
-As a result, herringbone iodinene is promising for photoelectric conversion of solar energy.
+The XB network plays a crucial role in enabling individual iodine molecules to link with each other to form a planar structure, while herringbone iodinene would bear dynamic instability if XB is not included (see Fig. S5).

-Considering the crucial role of XB in forming stable bulk iodine and exfoliated monolayer, we now provide a general and effective bottom-up construction of monolayer iodinenes based on XB, with the usage of ingenious non-edge-to-edge tiling theory.
+Considering the crucial role of XB in forming stable bulk iodine and exfoliated monolayer, we now provide a general and effective bottom-up construction of monolayer iodinenes based on XB, with the usage of ingenious non-edge-to-edge tiling theory, to find all the structures as exhaustively as possible.
 Geometrically, it is evident that herringbone iodinene can be achieved by placing iodine atoms at each vertex of a hexagonal herringbone tiling, with the long edges representing the XBs.
-Therefore, we aim to construct iodinenes by bonding diatomic iodine molecules with XBs and utilizing the tiling theory\cite{2Dcovalent2019tilings1,Tiling2014Phosphorene2,tessellated2017COF3}.
+Therefore, we aim to construct iodinenes by bonding diatomic iodine molecules with XBs and utilizing the tiling theory~\cite{2Dcovalent2019tilings1,Tiling2014Phosphorene2,tessellated2017COF3}.